vogelito/glacierprotocol/_docs/before-you-start/overview.md

 ---
 title: Protocol overview
-description: Learn the basic concepts used in Glacier, the step-by-step protocol for storing bitcoins in a highly secure way
+description: Learn the basic concepts used in CryptoGlacier, the step-by-step, secure, multi-blockchain, multi-signature, cold storage protocol for long-term storage of crypto assets based on the popular Glacier Protocol
 redirect_from: /docs/before-you-start/
 ---